Ugh, June. The way you kidnapped Spring. I only have so many Springs left, and you came and smothered this one in a sticky summer soup.

 In April, I sent him a video about David Hockney and Vincent Gogh.
-I knew Mark, like David, was from Yorkshire.
-I knew Mark, like Vincent, loved Provence.
-And I have an encyclopedic memory; I especially enjoy the confluence of unrelated things.
+Mark, like David, was an expatriated Englishman.
+Mark, like Vincent, loved Provence.
+I have an encyclopedic memory and I especially enjoy the confluence of unrelated things.
 Sure enough, Mark gushed about how he loved Hockney and how his home in Provence is one of the most beautiful places on earth.

 Before we knew anything, I rallied dozens of colleagues to send Mark some kind words.
 I knew Mark, confident and irreverent as he seemed, had a real soft spot for attention.